 Snorkeling in Iceland in December

-The Silfra fissure is located between the North American and Eurasian tectonic plates.
-Glacial meltwater from Langjokull glacier fills the water as the tectonic plates drift apart.
+The main location is Silfra Fissure, located in the Thingvellir National Park.
+The Silfra Fissure is situated between the North American and Eurasian tectonic plates.
+Glacial meltwater from Langjokull Glacier fills the water as the tectonic plates drift apart.

 Because of the filtration process that the water undergoes as it moves through the lava fields, the water that emerges is crystal clear and incredibly clean.
-It maintains a constant temperature of two degrees underground, so it doesn't freeze until it reaches lake Thingvallavatn.
+It maintains a constant temperature of two degrees underground, so it doesn't freeze until it reaches Lake Thingvallavatn.

 - See also: Scuba Diving and Snorkeling in Iceland